 You’ve heard of Dry January, but what about Sober September?
-After a big summer that’s full of opportunities to drink on patios, vacation, and at barbeques, many people feel like they need a reset from all the partying.
+After a big summer that’s full of opportunities to drink on patios, vacation, and at barbeques, many people feel like they need a reset from all the partying and alcoholic beverages.

-For Sober September participants, reevaluating their drinking habits can yield surprising benefits that include a shrinking waistline and delicious new non-alcoholic drinks.
+For Sober September participants, reevaluating drinking habits can yield surprising benefits that include weight loss and discovering delicious new non-alcoholic drinks.

-Here are the top 7 benefits to not drinking alcohol during your month-long hiatus.
+Here are the top 7 benefits of not drinking alcohol during your month-long hiatus:

 There’s no avoiding the fact that alcohol is a toxin.
 When you give your body a month to detox, you might be surprised at just how good you feel without the effects of alcohol.